Bright-Plugins/bv-order-status/readme.txt

 - Go to the WordPress Dashboard "Add New Plugin" section.
 - Search For "Order Status Control".
 - Install it by clicking the "Install Now" button.
-- When installation finishes, click the "Activate Plugin" button.
+- When the installation finishes, click the "Activate Plugin" button.

 == Frequently Asked Questions ==